Neighborhood Info Without The Neighborhood Drama. Learn more

 • A long, thin object (like a pencil)

-Use your razor blade or knife to cut off the first third of the bottle, including the lid and neck.
+Use your razor blade or knife to cut off the top third of the bottle, including the lid and neck.
 Set this part of the bottle aside, as you’ll need to use it later.
-Wrap the bottom of the bottle with black tape to stabilize it and set your LED light inside of the bottle.
+Wrap the bottom of the bottle with black tape to stabilize it, and set your LED light inside of the bottle.
 This will attract stink bugs through the night.
 Take the bottle’s top, flip it over, and reattach it to the bottle using the masking tape to create a funnel.
 Finally, put strips of masking tape on the side of the bottle in strips.

 Stink bugs who are attracted to the light will enter the bottle but will not be able to exit because they cannot climb up the sides of the slippery bottle.
 The masking tape on the exterior of the bottle provides traction that the stink bugs can use to climb the bottle, becoming trapped in the funnel.
-If you need to turn the LED light on before going to bed, do so using the pencil.
-In the morning, you’ll be able to dump the collected stink bugs outside, eradicating these pests without the use of insecticides or unnatural repellants.
+If you need to turn the LED light on before going to bed, do so using a pencil.
+In the morning, you’ll be able to dump the collected stink bugs outside, eliminating these pests without the use of insecticides or unnatural repellants.

-Method #2: Use Garlic Spray
+Method 2: Use Garlic Spray

 If you don’t mind the smell of garlic, you can ward off stink bugs from your property with a DIY garlic spray.
 Grab a spray bottle and chop up a few cloves of garlic.
 Add warm water to the spray bottle and mix the minced garlic into the water to finish your natural stink bug repellant.